-Each of our decorative glass forms can be used in single, double or triple glazing / timber, aluminium or P.V.C. installations.
-They can be used in new installations, retrofit or replacement glazing.
+Stained Glass Overlay can be used in single, double or triple glazing / timber, aluminium or P.V.C. installations.
+Traditional Leadlight has some restrictions on a case by case basis.
+Please give me a call if you would like to discuss your individual circumstances.
+Both products can be used in new installations, retrofit or replacement glazing.
 For single glazing, this is very straightforward.
 All glass is designed to be removed and replaced if needed so we simply measure for a replacement piece of glass and fabricate a decorative glass panel to suit your needs.
 This then replaces your existing glass.
 Replacing an existing double glazed unit with a decorative double glazed unit is undertaken in the same way.

 The replacement of single glazing with double glazing is becoming increasingly popular – called retrofitting.
 This involves the removal of the existing piece of glass, and the modification of the frame to take a double glazed unit.
 There are a number of joinery companies specialising in this and you will be able to obtain technical information and quotes from these sources directly.

 We are often asked to remove existing leadlight windows from their frames and repair/clean and install them in to double glazed units ready to go back in to new or modified joinery.
 We are also able to fabricate new panels to match existing panels when extensions are undertaken.